cheshirekow/cmake_format/cmake_format/doc/usage.rst

     dangle_parens = False

     # If the statement spelling length (including space and parenthesis is larger
-    # than the tab width by more than this amoung, then force vertical nesting
+    # than the tab width by more than this amoung, then force reject un-nested
+    # layouts.
+    max_prefix_chars = 2

+    # If a candidate layout is wrapped horizontally but it exceeds this many lines,
+    # then reject the layout.
-    nest_threshold = 2
+    max_lines_hwrap = 2

     # What style line endings to use in the output.
     line_ending = 'unix'